Okimas/fullstack-mern/README.md

 # MERN Project

-This project has some of the features I used in most of my full-stack (Customized systems for process automation) projects.
-Here I just used my [homepage](https://github.com/Okimas/home) project as front-end with some options to test the integration.
+This project has some of the features I use in most of my full-stack (Customized systems for process automation) projects.
+Here I just used my [homepage](https://github.com/Okimas/home) project as front-end with some options to test the integration with back-end.
 Main project features:

-### secure login
+- secure login

-### backup (local and Dropbox)
+- backup (local and Dropbox)

-### file upload
+- file upload

-### e-mail integration
+- e-mail integration

+### Screens

 <img src="src/assets/images/screen-d-l.png" width="90%"/>
 <p>